quic-go/docs/content/docs/quic/connection.md

 ## Closing a Connection {#closing}

-At any point during the connection, a `quic.Connection` can be closed by calling `CloseWithError`:
+At any point during the connection, a `quic.Conn` can be closed by calling `CloseWithError`:

 ```go
 conn.CloseWithError(0x42, "I don't want to talk to you anymore 🙉")